h-a-n-a/rspack-allocation-test/README.md

 ## Prepare

-To prepare for the demo, pleaser install rust-toolchains on macOS and switch to the nightly version.
+To prepare for the demo, please install rust-toolchains on macOS and switch to the nightly version.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh